PandaHugMonster/php-simputils/README.md

 The good part is that we don't need to use any "prefixes" and special "name conventions", like it was done in the past for example like for "Yii", "Yii2", etc.

+More details and examples of properties, you can find here: [Properties](docs/properties.md)

 Some examples:

 ```php